 Membership Composition.
-The Committee consists of twelve members.
+The Committee on Accreditation consists of twelve members.
 Six members are from postsecondary education institutions, and six are certificated professionals in public schools, school districts, or county offices of education in California.
 Selection of members is based on the breadth of their experience, the diversity of their perspectives, and their “distinguished records of accomplishment in education" (Education Code section 44373(a).
 All members serve as members-at-large.
 No member serves on the Committee as a representative of any organization, institution, or constituency.
-To the maximum extent possible, Committee membership is balanced according to ethnicity, gender, geographic regions and across credentials awarded by the Commission.
+To the maximum extent possible, Committee membership is balanced according to ethnicity, gender, geographic regions and across credentials awarded by the Commission on Teacher Credentialing.
 The Committee includes members from the public K-12 school system and from public and private postsecondary institutions.
 The elementary and secondary school members include certificated administrators, teachers, and at least one member involved in a professional educator preparation program.
 The postsecondary members include administrators and faculty members, all of whom must be involved in professional educator preparation programs.
+(Reference: Education Code §44373 (a))

 Membership Criteria.
 The criteria for membership on the Committee are: evidence of achievement in the education profession; recognized professional or scholarly contributions in the field of education; recognition of excellence by peers; experience with and sensitivity to issues of human diversity; distinguished service in the field of educator preparation; knowledge of issues related to the preparation and licensing of education professionals; length of professional service; and possession of appropriate educational degrees and professional credentials.
+(Reference: Education Code §44373 (a))

 Membership Orientation and Training.
 Members of the Committee will receive an orientation and training to adequately prepare them to effectively carry out their roles and responsibilities on the Committee on Accreditation.